softdevteam/pavel.yaiwr/README.md

 Example:
 ```
-let _g = 0;
+let g = 0;
-// code here can't use "_a" variable
+// code here can't use "a" variable

 fun f() {
-  // code here can use "_g" variable
+  // code here can use "g" variable
-  let _a = 2;
+  let a = 2;
-  // code here can use "_a" variable
+  // code here can use "a" variable
 }

-// code here can't use "_a" variable
+// code here can't use "a" variable

 ```